GlPortal/specification/formats/map/triggers.md

 ## Audio
 Play a audio track, loop attribute of triger element is optional, by default it is false
 * loop attribute (boolean) of element trigger is optional, by default it is false
-* file attribute is the file path relative to the packages data path where /audio is implied
+* file (mandatory) attribute is the file path relative to the packages data path where /audio is implied
 ```xml
 <trigger type="audio" loop="true" file="track1">
   <position x="5.25" y="-3" z="5"/>